harendra-kumar/concise-haskell/syntax.rst

 Ad-hoc Functions
 ----------------

-Previously we defined new functions which passed their inputs to a composition of existing functions without looking at it.
-We will now define what we call `ad-hoc functions` which examine their inputs and can define a custom mapping from inputs to outputs.
-Ad-hoc functions are implemented by using case analysis on its inputs (algebraic data types) and mapping selected values to desired output values.
+Previously we defined simple functions which did not discriminate individual input values.
+They merely passed their input to a composed pipeline of functions.

+We will now define what we call `ad-hoc functions` which have the ability to discriminate the input values creating a custom input to output mapping.
+Ad-hoc functions are implemented using case analysis on the algebraic data type inputs and mapping individual input values to custom output values.

 +--------------------------+---------------------+----------------------------+
 | Data Level               | Bridge              | Type Level                 |